 Check it Out

 The version I submitted to Alexey and Kevin is available here.
-All the aforementioned transitions can be experienced here.
+Check out some of the interactions we discussed.

 After publishing the site, they gathered more input from visitors and friends and edited the site.
 The modified version of my work is up at therotationship.com.